-It’s kind of interesting in today’s society how we look down on drugs, but alcohol and over abusing food like salt/sugar are perfectly accepted.
+It’s kind of interesting in today’s society how we look down on drugs, whereas alcohol and over abusing food like salt/sugar are perfectly accepted.

 They just are different classifications for drugs.

-And later on we will take a look at the most addicting drug in the world currently.
+Later on, we will take a look at the currently most addicting drug in the world.

-But first let’s consider why don’t take things like alcohol, food, and & stimulus to be drugs.
+But first let’s consider why we don’t take things like alcohol, food, and and stimulus to be drugs.

 What general society is taught about drugs is that a drug is a medicine or a substance.
-For example, like the weed, acid, ecstasy & cocaine are some examples of what people consider to be drugs.
+For example, pot, acid, ecstasy and cocaine are some examples of what people consider to be drugs.

 Even if you look at the example provided by Google, they use ‘drug’ as the example for an addiction.

-What is not discussed in a similar manner like that of a drug is the food we eat, the alcohol intake & things like technological stimulus.
+What is not discussed in a similar manner like that of a drug is the food we eat, the alcohol intake and things like technological stimulus.

-There is a huge dependency of from Humans that we eat more than we absolutely have to eat or survive, the alcohol intake, and the technological stimulus.
+There is a huge dependency on food in humans that we eat more than we absolutely have to eat to survive, the alcohol intake, and the technological stimulus.

 United States alone sales $90 billion dollars’ worth of alcohol per year.